 Structured specifications instead of prose

-Stefan van Egmond had 20 AI agents implement the same feature – with identical architecture rules.
-Nevertheless, the agents diverged on basic decisions: whether to copy tags or not, reset status, or carry over due dates.
+Stefan van Egmond had 20 AI agents implement the same feature under identical architecture rules.
+Even so, the agents diverged on basic decisions: whether to copy tags, reset status, or carry over due dates.
 Natural-language specifications are ambiguous, hard to scan, and untestable.

-The solution: machine-readable specifications built on patterns that LLMs already know from their training data – Pact Contracts, Design by Contract, Specification by Example.
-In TYPO3 projects, this principle can be mapped through typed interfaces, contract-based DTOs, and explicit pre-/post-conditions.
+The solution is machine-readable specifications built on patterns LLMs already know from their training data: Pact Contracts, Design by Contract, Specification by Example.
+In TYPO3 projects, this principle maps onto typed interfaces, contract-based DTOs, and explicit pre- and post-conditions.

 Prioritised Roadmap for Existing TYPO3 Projects